 There is no simple answer to this.
 Overcoming an eating disorder may be shorter for some people than for others.
 It is not uncommon to experience relapses (a return of eating disorder symptoms, unhelpful thoughts and behaviors) during the recovery period.
 Try to remember that anyone can recover and the length of time to recover will vary for different people.

 The benefits and value of recovery may be difficult to see when you are currently facing an eating disorder.
 For many people, the behaviors associated with the eating disorder act as a reward or serve a purpose in life.
 Therefore, it may be difficult to see the reasons for stopping these unhealthy behaviors.

 Recovering from an eating disorder is healthier emotionally than life with an eating disorder.
 Overcoming an eating disorder will allow you to feel positive about yourself and at peace with your life.
-Without an eating disorder, you’ll also have more energy to be engaged in life—like in school, work or other activities.
+Without an eating disorder, you’ll also have more energy to be engaged in life, school, work, going out with friends and family, or other activities.

 Overcoming an eating disorder can also help you be physically healthier.
 Eating disorders can severely damage your body and lead to long-term health problems, including heart issues, bone and hair loss.
 The sooner you begin to change harmful behaviors, the greater your chances of possibly reversing or lessening these effects.

 Some people, depending on the type, length, and physical symptoms of their eating disorder, may experience long-term health issues.
 These can include issues related to fertility, bone fragility/density (osteopenia/osteoporosis), weakened heart muscle, damage to the digestive tract (usually caused through the misuse of laxatives), and other organ damage.